 See and learn about 400 varieties of exotic and tropical plants.

-Guided tours are available Monday - Friday from 9 a.m. to 3 p.m., weather permitting.
+Guided tours are available everyday from 8 a.m. to 4 p.m., weather permitting.
 Reservations are optional.

-Guided tours of Entabeni Gardens usually last about one hour, depending on how many questions you ask, but you're welcome to relax and enjoy Entabeni Gardens til 3 p.m. regardless of when your tour begins, or until 3:30 p.m., if your tour starts at 2 p.m.
+Guided tours of Entabeni Gardens usually last about one hour, depending on how many questions you ask, but you're welcome to relax and enjoy Entabeni Gardens until 4 p.m. regardless of when your tour begins.

 Pricing, Provisions and Parking:

 Guided tours of Entabeni Gardens are $25 per person (including tax).
 Groups of 6 or more are $20 per person (including tax).
 See our Reservations page for more about payments.

 Children under 16 years of age are welcome free of charge.
 Entabeni Gardens is eco-friendly (read about our "Green Living Tour" below) and family-friendly.

 We recommend wearing good footwear for grass, gravel pathways, stepping stones, and occasional mud.

 We have enough parking spaces for eight cars at any one time or four cars and a small tourist bus.

-We provide a restroom, refreshments, art studio, gift items, and (when available) accommodations at Entabeni Cottage.
+We provide a restroom, refreshments, art studio, gift items, and (when available) accommodations at Entabeni Cottage, our licensed vacation rental.

 We provide umbrellas when it rains here in the tropical rainforest of Nahiku, Maui, Hawaii.
 We love rain.
 Rain provides water for our drinking, cooking, washing, and landscaping.
-Plus, of course, "No rain, no rainbows!"
+Plus, "No rain, no rainbows!"

 Fine, Furry and Feathered Friends: